AndrewSRea/My_Learning_Port/Bootstrap/Layout/Breakpoints/README.md

 );
 ```

-More information, and examples on how to modify Sass maps and variables, is available on the [Sass section of the Grid documentation](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout#sass-1) below.
+For more information and examples on how to modify Bootstrap's Sass maps and variables, please refer to [the Sass section of the Grid documentation](). <!-- link to Layout/Grid folder, "Sass" header -->

-### Media Queries
+## Media Queries

-Since Bootstrap is developed to be mobile first, we use a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to create sensible breakpoints for Bootstrap's layouts and interfaces.
+Since Bootstrap is developed to be mobile first, it uses a handful of [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to create sensible breakpoints for its layouts and interfaces.
 These breakpoints are mostly based on minimum viewport widths and allow us to scale up elements as the viewport changes.

-#### Min-width
+### Min-width

-Bootstrap primarly uses the following media query ranges--or breakpoints--in Bootstrap's source Sass files for its layout, grid system, and components.
+Bootstrap primarly uses the following media query ranges--or breakpoints--in its source Sass files for its layout, grid system, and components.
 ```
 // Source mixins